TedTolboom/com.coulisse.motionblinds/README.txt

 AVAILABILITY

 Motionblinds products are developed by Coulisse and can be found in window coverings from various other manufacturers across the world.
-ROBBshop features a DIY kit to convert a normal rollerblind into a Motionblinds powered smart blind.
+ROBBshop features a DIY kit to convert a normal roller blind into a Motionblinds powered smart blind.
 You can also find Motionblinds controls in products from Zonnelux, BSL raambekleding, Smartblinds.nl, Kwantum, Hornbach and many others.
 You can find a store near you at the Motionblinds website.